QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 #### Stack

-The stack is a **primordial concept** when calling function inside functions.
+The stack is a **primordial concept** when calling a function inside functions.
 It's also useful to empty registries as we don't have a lot.

 🔥 Basically, we can put values in the stack, and take them back later.

 ⚠️ When calling a function, they may modify any register.
-Some register may be unexpectedly changed, and we may have lost our way to go back to the code that called the original function.
+Some registers may be unexpectedly changed, and we may have lost our way to go back to the code that called the original function.

 <div class="row row-cols-md-2"><div>